macsible/macsible/README.md

 Default variables can be overridden in config.yml.

-config.local.yml can be used to override config.yml which can be useful when you need to use different values for just a few variables on a specifiv system.
+config.local.yml can be used to override config.yml which can be useful when you need to use different values for just a few variables on a specific system.
 By default config.local.yml is ignored by git.

 ### Run the Ansible playbook